umrover/mrover-ros/src/esw/odrives/README.md

 `$ quit()` \
 `$ deactivate` \
 to get out of this state. \
-In the config.py, look at the line that sets the IDs.
+In the config.yaml, look at the line that sets the IDs.
 Depending on which ODrive you replaced, change its ID to the new one.
-On the 2022 rover Rosie, 0 is front, 1 is middle, 2 is back.
 Rebuild the program. \

 ### Changing The USB Permissions
 USB permissions when connecting the ODrive to the Jetson have to be modified before you can successfully communicate with the odrive.
 This only has to be done once. \